jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

 ### 75 Penalty for non-compliance
-(1) An employer who fails to comply with any of the provisions listed in subsection (2) is liable,— (a) if the employer is an individual, to a penalty not exceeding $5,000:
+(1) An employer who fails to comply with any of the provisions listed in subsection (2) is liable,— (a) if the employer is an individual, to a penalty not exceeding $10,000:
-  (b) if the employer is a company or other body corporate, to a penalty not exceeding $10,000.
+  (b) if the employer is a company or other body corporate, to a penalty not exceeding $20,000.
 (2) The provisions are—
   (a) section 16 and sections 21 to 28 (which relate to an employee’s entitlement to, and payment for, annual holidays):
   (b) section 40(3) (which relates to an employee’s entitlement to be paid for a public holiday that would have occurred during the employee’s annual holidays):
+  (ba) sections 28A and 28B (which relate to a request by an employee for a portion of his or her annual holidays to be paid out and payment for that portion):
   (c) section 46, sections 49 to 56, section 60, and section 61(3) (which relate to an employee’s entitlement to, and payment for, public holidays and alternative holidays):
   (d) section 63, section 65, and sections 69 to 72 (which relate to an employee’s entitlement to, and payment for, sick leave and bereavement leave):
   (e) section 83 (which relates to the failure to keep or provide access to a holiday and leave record).